weishi10141993/weishi10141993.github.io/README.md

 ## Next Gen. Acc.
 A self contained [talk on current synchrotron accelerator technology](https://indico.desy.de/indico/event/26403/other-view?view=standard#2020-07-27) explaining how bend, focus and acceleration of beams are done.

-A series of dedicated talks by Eric Prebys on [accelerator technologies](https://video.ucdavis.edu/playlist/details/1_ijw40h9n) where he covered transverse and longitudinal motion of the beam, the FODO cells (quadrupole magnets) and the dipole magnets, the concept of rigidity, multi-staged acceleration and synchrotron radiations.
+A series of [dedicated talks on accelerator technologies](https://video.ucdavis.edu/playlist/details/1_ijw40h9n) by Eric Prebys where he covered transverse and longitudinal motion of the beam, the FODO cells (quadrupole magnets) and the dipole magnets, the concept of rigidity, multi-staged acceleration and synchrotron radiations.

 I am very interested in new accelerator technologies, for example the [muon collider](http://muoncollider.web.cern.ch/).
 People starts to identify the [community interest](https://indico.cern.ch/event/930508/) starting 2020.
 The goal is to build a demo in the second half of the decade.